 An annual bonus can be a great tool to keep your associates happy and motivated, but it won’t be effective if the rest of your benefits aren’t competitive with your local market.

-The end of the year is a great time to re-evaluate your benefits.
-As firms grow, sometimes it can become more difficult for law firm owners to stay in-the-know on what’s important.
+As law firms grow, sometimes it can become more difficult for owners and managing partners to stay in the know on what’s important.
 A survey can help you understand if there are other areas you can improve to keep your associates happy.

 At a glance, it may seem like you can easily afford to provide an annual bonus.
 But does your law firm consistently underspend on other areas, like marketing budgets or technology?
 While it’s important to keep your associates happy and well-compensated, you may not be able to offer a bonus without sacrificing something else.

-Most attorneys will admit that they don’t know what they’d do without their secretaries.
-As you consider a bonus structure, consider anyone employed by your firm that isn’t an attorney.
-If you’re handing out sizable bonuses to the attorneys at your firm, does the gift basket you got your secretary really send the right message?
+Most attorneys admit they wouldn’t know what to do without the firm’s support staff.
+From client case managers to assistants, and paralegals, as you consider a bonus structure, consider anyone employed by your firm, not just the attorneys.
+If you’re handing out sizable bonuses to the attorneys at your firm, does the gift basket you got everyone else send the right message?

-Hearing about Biglaw’s lofty annual bonuses can put pressure on small to mid-size firm partners who feel like they need to keep up.
-It’s important to remember that your firm operates differently, and the attorneys who work for you understand that.
+Biglaw’s lofty annual bonuses can make small to mid-size firm partners feel like they need to keep up.
+And the reality is that smaller firms are using annual bonuses to compete.
+It’s the nature of the market right now.
+Still, it’s important to remember that your firm may operate differently, and smaller firms in a more competitive area will have different concerns.
+The attorneys who work for you understand that.

-An attorney wouldn’t expect the same bonus working for a large firm and moving to a smaller one, so you shouldn’t feel pressured to compete with them.
+An attorney wouldn’t expect the same bonus working for a large firm as opposed to most smaller ones, so you shouldn’t feel pressured to compete.
 Do what’s best for your law firm, and your associates will appreciate it.

 Most bonuses are set up to be a certain percentage of an associate’s salary.
 For larger firms, uniform pay scales provide transparency.
 Salaries for attorneys are based on a clear set of criteria, such as years of experience and background, so their bonuses will follow similar logic if they’re a percentage of salary.

 Many smaller and mid-size firms don’t have as much rigor around salaries.
-If you’re going to create an annual bonus that’s a percentage of attorneys’ salaries, you need to make sure all of those salaries are fair and consistent.
+If you create an annual bonus that’s a percentage of attorneys’ salaries, you need to make sure all those salaries are fair and consistent.

 While well-intentioned, the decision to offer a bonus at your law firm requires a lot of consideration.
 What works for the law firm across the street may not work for you, so take the time to carefully evaluate the decision and find the incentive plan that fits your firm size, culture, and revenue.